Cyber Threat Intelligence Sharing: Complete Guide for Modern Security Teams

 • Technology companies

-For example, when one organization detects a phishing domain targeting banking customers, sharing that information allows others to block the same domain before damage occurs.
+For example, sharing phishing domain data allows multiple organizations to block attacks before damage occurs.

 • Information silos within industries